tbosch/jasmine-ui/README.md

 * Waits until the end of all asynchronous work in the loaded frame:
     * end of all timeouts
     * end of all intervals
-    * end of all jquery ajax calls
+    * end of all xhr calls (independent of a framework like jquery, ...)
     * end of all css3 animations
 * To be placed where the run and waits functions can be placed in asynchronous jasmine tests.
 * Note that this can be extended by custom plugins.